Additional DWI Crimes in Texas

 What Should I Do Immediately After a DWI Arrest?

 Following a DWI arrest, it's crucial to remain calm.
 Cooperate with the arresting officers as failing to do so might worsen your situation.
 Document as much as you can recall about the events leading up to the arrest, including time, location, and interactions with law enforcement.
-Contact a Fort Worth DWI attorney from the Law Office of Mark M. Childress at the earliest possible opportunity.
-Prompt legal guidance can help protect your rights and devise a strategic plan to address the charges.
+Contact a Fort Worth DWI attorney from the Law Offices of Mark M. Childress at the earliest possible opportunity.
+Prompt legal guidance from a knowledgeable Fort Worth DWI lawyer can help protect your rights and devise a strategic plan to address the charges.

 Are Sobriety Checkpoints Legal in Fort Worth?